 What is Martin Short's Net Worth and Salary?

 Martin Short is a Canadian actor, comedian, writer, and producer who has a net worth of $30 million.
-Martin Short has established himself as an energetic comedic player in film and on TV over the last several decades.
-Martin was a writer and performer on sketch comedy show "SCTV" (1981–1984) and a member of Toronto's Second City comedy troupe before moving to New York.
-In 1984, he was cast on "Saturday Night Live" and was catapulted to international stardom, starring in such films as "Three Amigos" (1986), "Father of the Bride" (1991), "Mars Attacks!"
+Martin Short was a writer and performer on sketch comedy show "SCTV" (1981–1984) and a member of Toronto's Second City comedy troupe before moving to New York.
+In 1984, he was cast on "Saturday Night Live" and was catapulted to international stardom.
+He eventually carved out a successful film career with notable appearances in "Three Amigos" (1986), "Father of the Bride" (1991), "Mars Attacks!"
 (1996), and "Jungle 2 Jungle" (1997).
+In 2021 Martin began co-starring with Steve Martin and Selena Gomez on the streaming series "Only Murderers in the Building," which can be seen on Hulu.

-Martin Short is known for memorable characters like Ed Grimley and Jiminy Glick, and he has created several TV shows, including two different series entitled "The Martin Short Show" (1994; 1999–2000).
+Martin Short is known for memorable characters like Ed Grimley and Jiminy Glick, and he has created several TV shows, including two different series titled "The Martin Short Show" (1994; 1999–2000).
 Martin was named a Member of the Order of Canada in 1994 and an Officer of the Order of Canada in 2019, and he released his memoir, "I Must Say: My Life As a Humble Comedy Legend," in 2014.

 Early Life